Canberra Raiders: All-Time Greatest XIII

 178 matches (1988-98), 39 tries.

 Bradley Clyde was a tireless and dynamic backrower, who set the standard for lock forwards in his era.
 At just 19, Clyde won the Clive Churchill Medal in the Raiders’ 1989 grand final win and became Canberra’s first home-grown international.
 Two years later, he collected the Clive Churchill Medal again in the 1991 grand final loss to the Panthers, becoming the first (and still only) player to claim the prestigious award twice.
 Clyde tasted premiership success again in 1994 and was also a crucial weapon for the dominant New South Wales sides of the era.
-He is often cited as one of the game’s greatest lock forwards and among the best players of the 1990s.
+He is often cited as one of the game’s greatest lock forwards and among the best footballers of the 1990s.

 So that’s my opinion for Canberra’s all-time greatest 13.
 What are your thoughts and how do you think they would stack up against the other all-time greatest teams that we’ve covered in our series so far?